Kinu Grinders

 If you’ve ever bitten into a coffee bean, consider yourself lucky not to have chipped your teeth.
 You could always try your blender, but the results won’t be impressive.
 A coffee grinder ensures consistent coffee grinds.

-Roasted coffee is also rich in oils, gases, and antioxidants that give coffee its rich flavor and aroma.
+Roasted coffee is also rich in oils, gases, and antioxidants, giving coffee its flavor and aroma.
 Therefore, grinding your coffee just before you brew it ensures a rich infusion of flavor and aroma.
-It also releases more antioxidants and stimulants that give your drink some extra pep.
+It also releases more antioxidants and stimulants, giving your drink some extra pep.

 Types of Coffee Grinders

 The market is flooded with various kinds of grinders made from different materials and with different uses.
-Let’s go through some of them so you can have an easier time buying one.
+Let’s go through some of them so you can easily buy one.

 The Best Coffee Grinders in the Market

 The market has a dizzying variety of coffee grinders with varying price points and capabilities.
 Kinu is a German company that produces a range of high-quality coffee grinders.
-The company builds its own wheels so you can expect precision each time you grind some beans.
+The company builds its wheels so you can expect precision when grinding beans.

 1. M47 Simplicity

 Like other legacy models in the M47 line, the Kinu simplicity is a fine example of expert craftsmanship and amazing results.
-The grinder’s body is made of stainless steel as well as the burrs, bearing mounts, and drive shafts.
+The grinder’s body is made of stainless steel and the burrs, bearing mounts, and drive shafts.
 The main difference between this model and others in the line is its abs plastic-made grinds catch and funnel.

-Grind adjustment is micro stepped at 50 steps per rotation on the adjustment dial.
+Grind adjustment is micro-stepped at 50 steps per rotation on the adjustment dial.
 This means you can switch to an espresso setting at the turn of a dial.
 This model features four bearings for a smoother grind.
-It also has 47mm-steel coated burrs that yield a find drip and a savory flavor.
+It also has 47mm-steel-coated burrs that yield a fine drip and a savory flavor.

 The M47 simplicity also features a plastic thumb stop for additional grip and an ergonomic hand pommel made from ABS plastic.
-The grinds catch and hopper hold an approximate volume of 40-50 g.
+The grinds catch, and the hopper holds approximately 40-50 g.

 2. M47 Phoenix

-The proportions are the same as legacy models with the exception of the weight as some parts have been substituted with ABS plastic.
+The proportions are the same as legacy models except for the weight, as some parts have been substituted with ABS plastic.

-The hopper has a 40 -50-g capacity; meaning can handle any dose that needs grinding.
-This model’s black fusion 47 mm burrs are suitable for espresso grinding producing a full-bodied flavor.
-The adjustment is micro stepped for a finer or coarser grind with every turn of the dial.
+The hopper has a 40 -50-g capacity, meaning can handle any dose that needs grinding.
+This model’s black fusion 47 mm burrs suit espresso grinding, producing a full-bodied flavor.
+The adjustment is micro-stepped for a finer or coarser grind with every turn of the dial.